-How to appeal to a tribunal if you're removed or banned from the UK because the government believes you're involved with terrorism.
+How to apply if you're being removed or banned from the UK or denied or stripped of British citizenship because you're accused of terrorism.

-You have a limited amount of time to appeal from when you get the government’s letter:
+You have a limited amount of time to apply from when you get the government’s letter:

 |In detention||5 working days|